Otto Latsis: Death

 On September 10.
 2005, while Otto Latsis was driving his Peugeot and turning left at a crossroad, a jeep crashed into his car at a high speed.
 Otto Latsis and his grandson, as well as the woman who was driving the jeep and her two children, were hospitalized for treatment.
 Latsis lingered in a coma for more than one and a half months, but finally succumbed to his injuries.
-He died at 5 AM MSK on November 3, 2005, in Burdenko hospital in Moscow.
+He died at 5 AM MSK on November 3, 2005, in Burdenko Main Military Clinical Hospital in Moscow.